 MPH in Environmental and Occupational Health Sciences

-The MPH in Environmental and Occupational Health Sciences prepares students to recognize, analyze, and control environmental and occupational threats to health.
-Students gain the scientific framework and technical skills to assess and measure exposures to environmental and occupational hazards, examine the relationships between exposures and health outcomes in built, natural, and social contexts, and to develop control strategies to remediate these exposures.
+The MPH in Environmental and Occupational Health Sciences program prepares students to recognize, analyze and control environmental and occupational threats to health in a scientific framework.
+Students learn to assess and measure exposures to environmental and occupational hazards, examine the relationships between exposures and health outcomes in built, natural, and social contexts and develop control strategies to remediate these exposures.

 Students can select one of the following four focus areas, or create their own plan in consultation with their academic advisor: